-As a static load about 1 / 20th of the usual wall weight must be taken into account.
+As a static load about a fraction of the usual wall weight must be taken into account.

 Carrying wall statics forming Exterior walls with only 8 cm and partitions under 4 cm wall thickness are thus produced; Floor-bearing walls not less than 12 cm.
 Also floor, floor slab, flat roof and other roof forms are here isolated by vacuum volume.

 For subsequent thermal building renovation even very thin, custom-made panels - space-saving and free of problematic substances - can be used as exterior or interior applied insulation.

 Between laminated safety windows or laminated safety glass walls, a corresponding number of transparent acrylic spacers are placed on their surface.
 UV films can also reflect the excess of solar radiation.
 Even outside sunblinds can control the desired temperature with auto-sensory control.